 Ask your home builder how much if any of the plumbing he can have installed.
 If not you will need to hire a plumber to complete the plumbing.
 You may be able to do some of the work yourself.

 The cost and quality of plumbing fixtures varies considerably.
-Shop for salvaged materials, factory blemished products and be sure to check on line for sales and good prices.
+Shop for salvaged materials, factory blemished Leads and be sure to check on line for sales and good prices.
 It’s also a good idea to frequent the local home improvement store during your home building project to check for special sales on display models.
 You might shop on line for sinks as well.
 There are deals to be had on special copper sinks, and one of a kind designs on various artistic sinks.
 Just a few great bargains on unique plumbing fixtures can move your home towards the luxury category, and provide beauty and a custom look.

 You might also be responsible for the rough electrical ready for the home builder before he starts construction.
 If so hire a licensed electrician, and make sure he has all the necessary floor plans and schematics to complete the rough wiring.
 Your home builder should provide detailed instructions on when this work should be done, and these instructions will vary with the type of shell.
 It is best to ask for a thorough explanation.

 New House Building Checklist for Completing a Shell: Finished Electrical

 Your shell home will have to be wired with outlets and 220 outlets for appliances.
 Light fixtures must also be installed.
 Be sure to get quotes from electricians before signing a contract for a shell package, as this can be a large and absolutely necessary expense.

 New House Building Checklist for Completing a Shell: Floor Coverings